Travel guide

 Claro 4G/5G speed Large cities

-The advantage of an eSIM over a single-operator local SIM is clear: you don't bet everything on a single network.
-If Vivo is weak in one area but Claro is good, the service will look for the optimal connection.
-That gives you peace of mind in a country where coverage varies so much from one state to another.
+The advantage of an eSIM over a single-operator local SIM is clear: you don't bet everything on one network.
+If Vivo is weak in an area but Claro is good, the service will seek the optimal connection.
+This gives you peace of mind in a country where coverage varies so much from state to state.

 Rio, São Paulo, and the beaches, connected.